itsee-birmingham/standalone_collation_editor/README.md

 ##### Changes to project settings

-  - rules classes specified in project settings should use the JSON key **ruleClasses** not ***regularisation_classes***.
+  - rules classes specified in project settings should use the JSON key **ruleClasses** not **regularisation_classes**.
 This bring them in line with the services equivalent.
 Both were supported for projects in earlier versions.

-* ensure that somewhere it is recorded how to specify functions such as sortWitnesses, prepareDisplay String etc in project settings (code for this has changed so essential it is done correctly now) include how to do it in services somewhere for good measure (might already be done)

-* new services file function applySettings required.
-This is to remove some hard coded NT Greek settings which were still present in the javascript code.
-The service function arguments are described in the service file documentation above.
-TODO: document the service required and the options for using it.

 #### Other changes to be aware of but that do not necessarily require actions